ray-project/ray/doc/source/serve/deployment-graph/model_composition.md

 ### ClassNodes

-The basic building block for implicit graphs is the `ClassNode`.
+The basic building block for all deployment graphs is the `DeploymentNode`.
+Implicit graphs use a specific type of `DeploymentNode` called the `ClassNode`.
 You can create `ClassNodes` by binding class deployments to their constructor's arguments.
 For example:

 ```{literalinclude} ../doc_code/model_composition/class_nodes.py
 :start-after: __echo_class_start__